What is a Letter of Credit?

 - Related Commercial documents – Certificate of Inception

-- Official Documents required by buyer’s/seller’s country
+- Official Documents required by the buyer’s/seller’s country

-Difference Between a Loan and a Letter of Credit
+Term Loan vs. Letter of Credit

-Parties involved in the Letter of Credit (L/C)
+Entities involved in Letter of Credit

-Advising Bank is basically an international bank that checks the authenticity of the letter of credit and informs the exporter or beneficiary about it.
+- Advising Bank is basically an international bank that checks the authenticity of the letter of credit and informs the exporter or beneficiary about it

 Q. What are the benefits of a Letter of Credit?

-- Timely payments to seller
+- Timely payments to sellers

-- Safest mode to expand export import business
+- Safest mode to expand export-import businesses

-- Letter of Credit can be customized as per business needs
+- Letter of Credit can be customized, as per business needs

 - Bank being a guarantor, payment is secured

-Q2.
-What are the risks of a letter of credit?
+Q. What are the risks of a letter of credit?

 - Non-delivery of Goods

-- Low Quality Goods
+- Low-Quality Goods

 - Exchange rate of goods